 Westport Golf Club (no website found) is an 18-hole golf course that measures 6143-yards from the Men’s tee, and 5510 from the Women’s tee.
 A couple of hundred yards from the ocean, you can hear the crashing surf, and it is heavily influenced by the sea.
 With the cool wind still blowing, we happily paid our modest green fees of 30 NZD, (17,83 Euro, 19.77 USD) for 18 holes and made our way to the first tee.

 With a narrow undulating fairway, Tasman, the 322-yard par 4 fourth hole, was simply a great links golf hole.
 Playing towards the Sea, and back into the wind, the hole plays longer than the yardage on the card.

 I missed the fairway just left, and had just 100-yards in.
 Determined not to be short, I made a good strike which landed on the back half of the green.

-With two on the front, and two on the back, Westport has a marvellous collection of par threes.
+With two on the front and two on the back, Westport has a marvelous collection of par threes.
 Ranging from 126-yards to 197-yards, and each playing in varying directions, the wind always needed to be considered.

 Throwing Strikes like Orel Hershiser